CrazyChaoz/Arti-Facts/readme.md

 - **Beautiful Directory Listing:** Clean, modern HTML index for browsing and downloading files.
 - **Instant ZIP Download:** Download entire folders as .zip archives with one click.
 - **Configurable:** Choose the data directory to share and a custom configuration directory.
+- **Visit Tracking:** Optional feature to track visitor statistics (disabled by default).
+- **Custom Styling:** Support for custom CSS to personalize the directory listing appearance.
+- **Persistent Addresses:** Option to use custom secret keys for persistent .onion addresses.
+- **Smart Config Management:** Automatic handling of multiple configuration directories.

 ## Building from Source (Optional)